One person. One tool. No bloat.

 I tried Todoist, Things 3, Notion, and a dozen others.
 They all had the same problem: too many features I never used, and too much friction to do the one thing I actually needed—plan today and prepare for tomorrow.

 TaskSpot is what I built for myself.
-Three views—Today, Tomorrow, Backlog—and nothing else.
+Today, Tomorrow, Upcoming, and Backlog—plus Focus mode for distraction-free work and optional #tags in titles when I want quick filters.
 I use it every day.
-No projects, no tags, no reminders.
+No projects, no reminders.
 Just a list that respects your attention.

 It's free because I don't need it to be a business.
 I need it to work.
 If it helps you too, that's enough.